 To make stars, cut the watermelon into round slices then use a star-shaped cookie cutter.
 Keep the good stars for decorating on top and save the “bits” and not so good stars for ‘inside’ the salad.
 You will also need to allow a further 15-20 minutes as it was quite time-consuming.

 Wash your rocket (arugula) in a colander under cold running water.
 Remove any damaged or wilted leaves.
 Then either pat dry with a towel or spin dry using a salad spinner.
 Transfer to a large mixing bowl.

-Remove the arils from your pomegranate and transfer to your bow, reserve 2 tablespoons to use as a garnish.
-Transfer to your bowl.
+Remove the arils from your pomegranate and transfer to your bowl, reserve 2 tablespoons to use as a garnish.

 Wash your mint, shake and pat dry then pick the leaves from the stems.

 Add the mint leaves, pistachios, olive oil and lime juice to your mixing bowl, season with salt and pepper then very gently toss the salad until well combined.